HRGV/phyloFlash/README.md

 conda config --add channels conda-forge
 # Try the following step if "solving environment" does not terminate
 conda config --set channel_priority strict
-# Install packages to current environment
-conda install sortmerna=2.1b # Optional - if you want to use SortMeRNA option conda install phyloflash
+# Create new environment named "pf" with phyloflash
+# Sortmerna is an optional dependency
+conda create -n pf phyloflash sortmerna=2.1b
 ```

 ### Download from GitHub